jekyll/jekyll-admin/docs/api.md

 #### Data files in subdirectories

 Like Pages and Documents, Data files in subdirectories too can be requested for.
-The resulting JSON object is very similar to the that derived from Pages and Documents.
+The resulting JSON object is very similar to that derived from Pages and Documents.

 A JSON object from a Data file subdirectory looks like this: